 The PyCharm IDE has a real-time syntax checking feature which although is memory extensive, enables you to perform syntax checks on the fly, with real-time highlighting of errors and code completion as you type your code.

 IntelliSense is an amazing VS Code capability that provides contextual information to the user as they type.
 This allows for autocomplete of functions and vars, saves time by providing suggestions when typing keywords.

-PyCharm provides a range of tools all in one product, useful to any programmer working with python applications or scripts as well as web development using Django/web frameworks like Flask.
+PyCharm provides a range of tools all in one product, useful to any programmer working with python applications or scripts as well as web development using web frameworks like Django or Flask.

-Some of the features including code completion, smart indenting, debugging support (via PyCharm Debugger) and best for beginners.
+Some of the features include code completion, smart indenting, debugging support (via PyCharm Debugger) and best for beginners.

 PyCharm also has an integrated version control system called Git which is very helpful when you’re developing software in a collaborative environment.

 VSCode has no built-in Git integration, which means that you need to install an extension such as Vscodium or Git-Plus.
 After installing the extension, it provides all basic Git features such as “checkout” for partial commits into the local codebase or remote git server without permanently altering files on disk